bdeckard92/dupUT/02-Lesson-Plans/07-Project-1/README.md

 ## Career Connection

-During each lesson that students work through, they will also view a Career Connection section that will tie together the academic content with Career Services and how this material will be applicable to them in their future career.
+During each lesson that students work through, they will also view a Career Connection section that will tie together the academic content with career services and how this material will be applicable to them in their future career.

-Remind students that they should reach out to their Career Director and meet with them often throughout the boot camp to help prepare their professional materials.
+Remind students that they should reach out to their Career Coach and meet with them often throughout the boot camp to help prepare their professional materials.
 Students can also [sign up for workshops](https://careerservicesonlineevents.splashthat.com/).

-If you'd like more information on Career Services, visit the [Career Services resources page](https://mycareerspot.org/).
+If you'd like more information on career services, visit the [career services resources page](https://careernetwork.2u.com//).

 ## Module Challenge